FHainzl/uber-cv/README.md

 # uber-cv
-Convert image fo two colored balls to angle
+Convert image with two colored balls to angle